microsoft/azuredevopslabs/labs/tfs/manualtesting/readme.md

     acquiring and using this virtual machine, please see [this blog post](http://aka.ms/almvm).

-## Exercises

-This Hands-On Lab comprises the following exercises:

-* Managing Test Plans, Suites, and Cases

-* Authoring, Running, and Analyzing Manual Tests

-Estimated time to complete this lab: **60 minutes**.

 ## Exercise 1: Managing Test Plans, Suites, and Cases